programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

      [-121.266132, 39.272717],
      ...
 ```
-The `GeoJsonTooltip()` method allows us to extract and display data in the `properties` dictionary in the floating information box.
+The `GeoJsonTooltip()` method allows users to extract and display data in the `properties` dictionary in the floating information box.

 ## Add data to the Choropleth map's "property" dictionary

-Unfortunately, as you can see from the above example, the GeoJSON data doesn't currently have the data we want to display.
-But we can add it by iterating over the GeoJSON data, finding the information in our `map_df` dataframe, and adding it to the GeoJSON properties dictionary.
+Unfortunately, as you can see from the above example, the GeoJSON data doesn't currently have the data you want to display.
+It can be added by iterating over the GeoJSON data, finding the information in the `map_df` dataframe, and adding it, selectively, to the GeoJSON properties dictionary.
 Here's how to do this:

 1. Create a `map_data_lookup` dataframe that uses FIPS as its index.
 This will facilitate searching for each county's FIPS number and extract data from the `map_df` (count of deaths, population, etc.) to be added to the GeoJSON data.
 1. Iterate over the GeoJSON data and add new property variables with data from the `map_df` dataframe.

 Here's what the code looks like.
-I've added line numbers to faciliate my explanation of what is going on.
+The line numbers have been added to faciliate the explanation of what is going on.
 (It's more complex than it looks!)

 ```python
 1. map_data_lookup = map_df.set_index('FIPS')